 Safe Hands and Thinking Minds Associates led by Dr Karen Treisman, MBE, (Clinical Psychologist, Author, Organizational Consultant, and Trainer) draw on a range of interdisciplinary expertise, theoretical perspectives, and evidence bases to promote, solidify, and develop high standards in areas of parenting/caring, trauma, adversity, attachment, grief and loss, fostering, adoption, residential, child in need, child protection, asylum-seeking & refugee young people, organisational trauma, moral injury, secondary and vicarious trauma, and culturally/adversity/trauma-informed and responsive organisations.

-Dr Treisman and associates are dedicated to delivering specialist and tailor-made psychological and therapeutic training, workshops, and consultancy to a range of diverse professionals and parents.
+Dr Treisman and associates are dedicated to delivering specialist and tailor-made psychological and therapeutic training, workshops, thinking spaces, and consultancy to a range of diverse professionals, carers, and parents.
 These services are committed to providing attendees with increased knowledge, skills, and best practice models which aim to meet and exceed national minimum standards.
 All services are relationship-led and focused; and come from an attachment and trauma foundation.
 With real world and tangible applications and creativity and a multi-sensory lens at the heart.
 There is a focus on interactions modelling the modelling and of being meaningful and nuanced; rather than a tick box or tokenistic.
 We believe in this work to our core and are passionate about making change, supporting people and systems, and being hopeful disruptors.

 The training and consultancy services offered are wide reaching and therefore please see the Training, Consultancy, and Online tabs on here for further information.
 However, specific needs should be discussed further so that a tailor made approach can be offered.

 Reviews for Working with Relational and Developmental Trauma in Children and Adolescents